v6cord/VVVVVV/FEATURES.md

 - Fixed `ifvar()` not working with the less-than and greater-than operators, or their "or equal to" counterparts

+- Fixed an infinite loop that could happen if you died while a 1x1 quicksand was in the process of crumbling in a vanilla level

 ## Version c1.0-pre1

 - Removed having to use a load script to use internal scripting